-Disney+ is now available in North America, having launched in the US and Canada on November 12th.
-Disney+ is also available in The Netherlands, with Disney having used it as a test ground for its new streaming service.
+Disney+ is now available in North America, having launched in the US and Canada on November 12, 2019.
+Disney+ is also available in Australia and New Zealand after launching there on November 19, 2019.
 But when is Disney+ coming to your country?

 The Rise of Streaming Services